 Are you looking to start, or continue, your anti-racism education?
-Check out this list of books about anti-racism activism and the history of systemic racism in the United States.
+Check out this list of books for all ages.
 While self-education is just one small component of the work of anti-racism, we hope this resource can help support our community’s pursuit of social justice.

 Anti-Racist Ally: An Introduction to Action and Activism